metacoin/flo-market-data/README.md

 $ go run *.go
 ```

+You'll see some output, a `.` is output every time the market data is received from remote URLs.

 ## API

 Hit this URL with a `GET` request to see the recent market data: